 The Ideal Cardholder

-There’s no annual fee for the Blue from American Express®, unlike some of the other MR cards.
+There’s no annual fee, unlike some of the other MR cards.

-Being a Blue from American Express® owner does not grant many additional benefits, but there are a few to mention.
+Being a card owner does not grant many additional benefits, but there are a few to mention.

 First, owning a Membership Rewards card gives you access to the travel benefits of the program, which include earning 2x points in the travel portal.

 You can also transfer the points you earn to Amex travel partners.
 This is probably the most important benefit, since travel partners can provide values of $0.02 and above per point.

 Other Membership Rewards redemptions can be made as well, like paying for your travel with earned points, and several other redemption options that Amex MR offers.

 The card offers a few additional perks beyond just earning Membership Rewards points.